Professor Bayard Roberts

 I lecture on themes related to conflict and health, and currently superivise three PhD students.

 I am the Principal Investigator of the £8 million RECAP project funded by GCRF/ESRC which seeks to strengthen accountability and decision-making in humanitarian crises.

 I am co-investigator/work package lead on the STRENGTHS study, a European Commission funded study exploring the scaling-up of mental health interventions for Syrian refugees in countries neighboring Syria and in Europe.
 This is led by Vrije Universiteit Amsterdam.

-Other projects I am working on include: a project evaluating NCD interventions in humanitarian crises with Médecins Sans Frontières; a GCRF-funded project led by SOAS which seeks to build sustainable economies in the aftermath of war; and a project led by York University investigating the health consequences of the conflict in Colombia.
+Other projects I am working on include: a project reviewing models of care for diabetes in humanitarian crises; a GCRF-funded project led by SOAS exploring the role of illicit drug economies in conflit-affected countries; and a project led by York University investigating the health consequences of the conflict in Colombia.

-Recently completed projects include: the burden of mental disorders and access to care for internally displaced persons in Ukraine; determinants of mental health of internally displaced persons in Georgia; a systematic review evaluating public health research priorities in humanitarian crises; and a study on economic crises and health resilience.
+Recently completed projects include: evaluating MSF's NCD services; the burden of mental disorders and access to care for internally displaced persons in Ukraine; determinants of mental health of internally displaced persons in Georgia; a systematic review evaluating public health research priorities in humanitarian crises; and a study on economic crises and health resilience.